hwsiew/blockchain-js/README.md

 };
 myBlockChain.addTransaction(transaction);

 // Get the latest block.
-This will put all current transactions into a block which can be mined to append to the chain. let block = myBlockChain.pendingBlock;
+This will put all current transactions into a block which can be mined and appended to the chain. let block = myBlockChain.pendingBlock;

 block.mineSync( () => {